 Output 4.4

-Products and services on ICT climate-change adaptation and mitigation
+[USA MOD]Improved availability of information on, and capacity in connection with, ICT climate-change adaptation and mitigation

 Background

 In line with resolution 34 (Rev. Dubai, 2014) on the role of telecommunications/ICTs in disaster preparedness, early warning, rescue, mitigation, relief and response, which notes the importance for humankind of ITU publications relating to this area of activity; and Resolution 182 (Rev. Busan, 2014) of the Plenipotentiary conference on the role of telecommunications/information and communication technologies in regard to climate change and the protection of the environment.